 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Take your medicine as directed.

 - It is best to take this medicine with food or milk.

 - Swallow each capsule whole.
 Do not chew or dissolve the capsule in liquid or in your mouth.

 - Do not touch the capsules if they are broken or leaking.
-If the medicine gets into your skin, wash it with soap and water right away and call your doctor.
+If the medicine gets on your skin, wash with soap and water right away.
+Then call your doctor.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.